What is gastroparesis?

 - Nervous system disorders such as abdominal migraine and Parkinson's disease

 - Metabolic disorders, which make the body have either too much or too little of essential things it needs to stay healthy.
-An example is having too much of the thyroid hormone (hypothyroidism).
+An example is having too much of the thyroid hormone (hyperthyroidism).

-Who is at risk for gastroparesis?You are more likely to have gastroparesis if you have type 1 diabetes.
-In some cases it can occur if you have type 2 diabetes.
+Who is at risk for gastroparesis?You are more likely to have gastroparesis if you have type 1 or type 2 diabetes.

 What are the symptoms of gastroparesis?